 Sending my greeting cards out

 Rather then buying lots of printed greeting cards in; I print my cards individually on my own inkjet printer so it saves on wasting card and ink.
-I use environmentally friendly card which is 300 gram cardstock and a card scoring mat.
+I use eco friendly, 100% recycled card which is 300 gram cardstock and a card scoring mat.
 I then add the finishing touches with a green envelope and recycled paper bag.
 My greeting cards are vegan friendly and sustainable as much as possible and I am always looking for improvements, for more information about me and my process click here.

 I hope you enjoyed this insight into my card design process.
-See my full selection of funny food birthday cards, other vegetable greeting cards and foodie gift ideas that I have for sale here... see my store.
+See my full selection of funny food birthday cards, vegetable greeting cards and vegan gift ideas that I have available here... see my store.

 Here is a related blog post that might be of interest...